SkyhighSecurity/shiftleft-docker-image/README.md

 ```

 # FAQ
-### Can I specify a policy group to evaluate against
+### Can I evaluate a specific Skyhigh policy group?
 This is presently not supported.

 ### Can I make these API calls myself instead of using this container?